The relevant merger control legislation in Ukraine includes the following:

-See 2.2 Failure to Notify and 2.13 Penalties for Implementation of a Transaction Before Clearance regarding penalties applied in practice and publicity given to them, and 2.14 Exceptions to the Suspensive Effect regarding exemption for the tender/bid process.
+See 2.2 Failure to Notify and 2.13 Penalties for the Implementation of a Transaction before Clearance regarding penalties applied in practice and publicity given to them, and 2.14 Exceptions to Suspensive Effect regarding exemption for the tender/bid process.

 Under the general rule, filing cannot be made if there is nothing in writing, although this may be possible in some cases.
 For example, in a hostile takeover, the acquirer can file without any written documentation endorsed by the target or its shareholders.
 In this situation, the AMC can independently request certain information from the target that is necessary for merger review.

 There is a filing fee of UAH20,400 (approximately EUR680) per notifiable event (ie, each action/step of the transaction that qualifies as a concentration), which should be paid prior to filing a notification.

 The obligation to file is joint, and all parties to the transaction (ie, the buyer and target/seller, merging parties, joint venture partners or their direct/indirect parents) are responsible for filing.

 It is important to note, however, that "failure to file" does not in itself amount to a competition offence; rather, "closing without clearance" is the violation.
 Thus, although, for example, both the seller and the purchaser may fail to comply with the (joint) filing obligation, only the purchaser will eventually be held liable, because it is the "acquisition of control/interest" (and not a "divestiture" on the part of the seller) that qualifies as "closing without clearance" under the law.